crafttheweb/thelastpickle/_drafts/running-commands-cluster-wide.md

 tags: cassandra, operation, ssh
 ---

-Managing Cassandra is actually often managing multiple nodes the exact same way.
+Managing Cassandra effectively often means managing multiple nodes the exact same way.
 As Cassandra is a peer to peer system where all the nodes are equals, there is no master or slaves.
 This Cassandra property allows us to easily manage any cluster by simply running the same command on all the nodes to have a change applied cluster-wide.

 Yet, managing multiple nodes efficiently requires the operator to have a good set of tools.
 Spending some time to write scripts to automate the action the operator is about to repeat on each node will save time, removes frustration and is less error prone.
 Being able to operate from one node to affect all the nodes in the cluster or datacenter is also very handy.
 That's why some management tools like [Chef](https://www.chef.io/chef/), [Ansible](https://www.ansible.com/), [Salt](http://saltstack.com/) and many more are used to manage Cassandra clusters.